 Life is painting a picture, not doing a sum.

-On Friday and Saturday evening, Amherst Writers & Artists Press presented a theatrical fundraiser: dinner accompanied by a series of tableaux vivants of Vermeer paintings.
+On Friday and Saturday evening, Amherst Writers & Artists Press presented a theatrical fundraiser: dinner accompanied by a series of tableaux vivants of Johannes Vermeer paintings.

 They were generous enough to allow photographs, sans flash.
 Several came out passably well.
 The obligatory “Girl with a Pearl Earring” did not, alas.